lazarulian/cs35L/notes/git-branching.md

 - this type of technology allows for the version control system to operate in small changes and compressing repositories
   - they only store the changes in the code lines rather than the actual entire file changes
 - Attempting to apply a patch to a since edited version of a file may fail to work
-- It may still work if the changes to the original files does not *collide* with what the patch is attempting to change.
+- It may still work if the changes to the original files does not _collide_ with what the patch is attempting to change.
 - `diff` operates on **hunks**, batches of lines that represent a change.
 Patching goes through each hunk and applies the change.
 If the hunks do not match, then it will reject the change into an `rej` file, prompting you to fix it by hand.
 - `diff3 file1 file2 file3` compares three different files and checks for the differences of the three files
   - computes the difference between A&B and A&C and then it merges the two results
-  - A is the common ancestor of B and C, you can *basically* run diff on A&B and B&C and then runs it one last time to see the differences
+  - A is the common ancestor of B and C, you can _basically_ run diff on A&B and B&C and then runs it one last time to see the differences
   - git merge works the same way when there are colliding changes to the file
 - **NOTE:** The output of `diff` is NOT deterministic.
 There is no requirement of the algorithm to modify a file in a specific way as long as the final copy is correct.

+&nbsp;
+&nbsp;
+&nbsp;

 ## Merging in Git